uilibrary/gumpress/readme.txt

 == Description ==

-Import and sync your Gumroad products with your woocommerce products.
+Import and sync your Gumroad products with your woocommerce.
 This plugin also integrates gumroad checkout.
 Works with any woocommerce theme.

 == Changelog ==